 Updating and Assigning

-Manage issues by updating their status, priority, and assigning reports to any team member who has access to the application.
-All those parameters can later be used to filter bug reports
+Manage issues by updating their status and priority and assigning reports to any team member with access to the application.
+All those parameters can later be used to filter bug reports.

 Activity and Comments